-If you want your estate plan to provide for a spouse or partner, you may be interested in some of the strategies discussed in this section.
-Consider these strategies under certain circumstances:
+If you want your estate plan to provide for a spouse or partner, consider these strategies:

 - Credit shelter trust and “portability”

 - Qualified terminable interest property trust (QTIP trust)

 - Trust planning for unmarried partners, couples in a civil union, or couples in a state-recognized domestic partnership

 Keep in mind the examples used in this section focus on federal estate tax law.
 Several states have state-specific estate taxes that may impact your estate plan.
 Address state-specific tax issues with your tax and legal advisors to determine if additional planning is needed.